-Is there any better feeling in golf than catching the driver squarely in the middle of the club face and seeing your ball flying down the middle of the fairway, and knowing that you’ve just hit one of your longest golf drives ever?
+Is there any better feeling in golf than catching the driver squarely in the middle of the club face, seeing your ball flying down the middle of the fairway, and knowing that you’ve just hit one of your longest golf drives ever?

-In the professional ranks, the game of golf has evolved in such a way that it is unrecognizable from the game played 25 years ago.
+In the professional ranks, golf has evolved to be unrecognizable from the game played 25 years ago.

-There have always been power hitters in the game of golf but one question that gets golfers thinking is who hits the longest drives in golf?
+There have always been power hitters in golf, but one question that gets golfers thinking is who hits the longest drives in golf?

 In this article, we will look to answer who hits the longest drives in golf, along with: